Flexible inference of evolutionary accumulation dynamics using uncertain observational data: Discussion

 \section{Discussion}

 We have introduced HyperLAU as a new tool to learn and model accumulation processes based on binary data, which is able to deal with precisely specified uncertainties in input data that consists of an ancestor and a descendant state.
-An additional advantage of HyperLAU is, that there can be arbitrary interactions between different features taken into account, while there also is the option to reduce the parameter set and follow an approach as used for Mutual Hazard Networks or reduced HyperTraPS models.
+An additional advantage of HyperLAU is, that there can be arbitrary interactions between different features taken into account, while there also is the option to reduce the parameter set and follow an approach as used for MHNs or reduced HyperTraPS models.
 Our different case studies have pointed out the power to use data without the need to exclude samples due to knowledge gaps.
-Furthermore, they have shown that, given a dataset without any uncertainties, our results align with those of other models.
+Furthermore, they have shown that, given a dataset without any uncertainties, our results align with those of other models.\\

-The HyperLAU algorithm assumes the different transitions in the input data to be independent of each other, which may not be automatically true for uncertain phylogenetic or longitudinal data.
-An important situation in which this assumption does not immediately hold is when considering phylogenetically linked data, as we have demonstrated, and accounted for by removing non-independent transitions.
+The HyperLAU algorithm assumes the different transitions in the input data to be independent of each other, which may not be the case for uncertain phylogenetic or longitudinal data.
+We accounted for this dependence by removing non-independent transitions.
 To include all non-independent transitions in a dataset, it would be necessary to ensure that the interpretation of the uncertainty markers among all strings that represent one and the same position in the phylogeny are consistent.
 For the moment, HyperLAU is not able to provide this, and further work has to be done.
-Nevertheless, we believe that the possibility to handle uncertainties in ancestor and descendant of pairs in HyperLAU is the first step in this direction.
+Nevertheless, we believe that the possibility to handle uncertainties in ancestor and descendant of pairs in HyperLAU is the first step in this direction.\\